martenframework/marten/docs/versioned_docs/version-0.1/getting-started/tutorial.md

 description: Learn how to use Marten by creating a simple web application.
 ---

-This guide will walk you though the creation of a simple weblog application, which will help you learn the basics of the Marten web framework.
+This guide will walk you through the creation of a simple weblog application, which will help you learn the basics of the Marten web framework.
 It is designed for beginners who want to get started by creating a Marten web project, so no prior experience with the framework is required.

 ## Requirements